npcole/npyscreen/docs/source/widgets-multiline.rst

     .. py:method:: BufferPager.buffer(lines, scroll_end=True, scroll_if_editing=False)

         Add `lines` to the contained deque object.
 If `scroll_end` is True, scroll to the end of the buffer.
 If `scroll_if_editing` is True, then scroll to the end even if the user is currently editing the Pager.
+If the contained deque object was created with a maximum length, then new data may cause older data to be forgotten.